lokesh985003/Innomatics_Python_Tasks/README.md

 python 5_loops_print_1_to_n.py
 ```

+(Go inside the Task folder before running the program.)

 ---

-More programs will be added here as new tasks are given.
+More tasks will be added here as the internship progresses.